 Parking spaces, entry points, corridors, pathways, and other hidden spots should be included in a security camera’s coverage points.

 Minimizing intrusion of unauthorized persons both include the help of security guards and the reinforcement of physical protection.
-For instance, businesses can improve the height and resiliency of their gates and fences to deter intrusions.
+For instance, businesses can improve the height and resiliency of their gates and fences to deter intrusions with security mesh fencing.

 Installing high-quality door and window locks also helps discourage people with ill intentions from accessing valuable business assets such as cash registers, vaults, and expensive pieces of equipment.
 It is a central building block to practice office security.